flyonspeed/OnSpeed-Gen1/README.md

    * *Gaussian* (version 1.0.7 used)
    * *LinkedList* (version 1.0.7 used)
  - And few other things to finish this project.
-   * 0.22µF Ceramic Capacitor
-   * 0.02µF Ceramic Capacitor
-   * 100Ω Resistor
+   * 10kΩ Variable Potentiometer - used for adjusted audio output level
-   * 1kΩ Resistor
+   * 1kΩ Resistor (2 needed)
    * Audio Jack (TRS) 3.5mm
    * [Serial to TTL DB9 Adapter](http://www.ebay.com/sch/i.html_max232+serial+ttl+DB9) used to convert the serial data to TTL serial datat that the arduino can understand.
+There are several different types.
+Ones that use the MAX3232 chipset seem to work the best.
-   * Red LED (shows serial data status)
+   * Red LED (flashes when valid serial data is received)
+   * Green LED (flashes when valid AOA data is received)
    * USB micro cable to power Arduino Due board
    * 12v to usb charger adapter. (useful for powering the arduino in a aircraft)